This is an amended version of a letter John Hobbins wrote to the City Council this week.

 We stress how serious a safety problem this is for the residents of Rye.
 Several summers ago, when there were a number of incidences of coyotes biting children and attacking and killing small dogs, two of our Oakland Beach Avenue neighbors’ children were chased by a coyote.
 The very next day one of our neighbors’ best friends was bitten by a coyote off Hammond Road.

 It is time, indeed past time, for the City to address and act on the mounting coyote and deer situation.
 Their numbers are growing, and coyotes are not going to go away if you remove or hunt a few deer.
 Coyotes have become bolder.
+Residents may set Coyote traps within their property to get rid of coyotes.

 We need an emboldened approach.